stereolabs/zed-hub-examples/samples/gnss_tracker_sample/README.md

 # GNSS Tracker

-This sample shows how to send GPS data in a ZED Hub Application to display them in the **Map page**.
+This sample shows how to send GNSS data in a ZED Hub Application to display them in the **Map page**.
 It also explains how to generate:

 - **Logs** that give information about the application's status